itemgiver/Hacking-Study/README.md

 ## About

 I studied basic knowledge about hacking with the help of others who are good at hacking.
 I solved provided hacking problems including web, pwnable, forensic, and cryptography.
-While struggling with hacking problems and trying to "Capture the Flag", I improved my knowledge about a computer system and learned the way to code safely. \
+While struggling with hacking problems and trying to exploit them, I improved my knowledge about a computer system and learned the way to code safely. \
 These are example materials of what I practiced.

 ## Materials